777arc/PySDR/content/cyclostationary.rst

    :target: ../_images/scf_freq_smoothing_pulse_shaped_bpsk3.svg
    :alt: SCF of pulse-shaped BPSK using the Frequency Smoothing Method (FSM) beta 0.9

-In all three, we no longer get the sidelobes in the frequency axis, and in the cyclic frequency axis we don't get as strong of harmonics of the fundamental cyclic frequency.
+In all three, we no longer get the sidelobes in the frequency axis, and in the cyclic frequency axis we don't get the same powerful harmonics of the fundamental cyclic frequency.
 This is because the raised-cosine pulse shape has a much better spectral containment than the rectangular pulse shape, and the sidelobes are much lower.
 As a result, pulse-shaped signals tend to have a much "cleaner" SCF than rectangular signals, resembling a single spike with a smearing above it.
 This will apply to all single carrier digitally modulated signals, not just BPSK.
 As beta gets larger we get a broader spike in the frequency axis because the signal takes up more bandwidth.

 ********************************
 SNR and Number of Symbols